Zolwie-Szredera/Cyberiada-grupa-1/CONTRIBUTING.md

 3. If you need to stop rebase:
    - `git rebase --abort`

-4. After successful rebase, push your branch.
-Because history changed, use:
-   - `git push --force-with-lease origin feature/your-branch`

 Notes:
 - Review each conflict carefully; prefer the minimal, correct change.
-- If unsure, ask the reviewer/author of the conflicting code in the PR thread before forcing a push.
+- If unsure, ask the reviewer/author of the conflicting code in the PR.

 ## 🔁 Branch naming and PR tips
 - Keep branches focused and small.